 Telling someone big news

-If it’s something you think they might have strong feelings about, you can worry that it’ll upset them.
 You might feel embarrassed or overwhelmed.
-But it’s important to let the people you trust know what’s happening and give them the chance to support you.
+It’s important to let the people you trust know what’s happening and give them the chance to support you.

 When to tell